top of page

 - 50% of Haitians in cities are unemployed

-- Highest rate of deforestation of any country in the world
+- Highest deforestation rate in the world

 - Crippled agriculture